 Expect children to come home singing tunefully, discussing music and improvising.
 They will make you feel old by asking questions like ‘Have you heard of this really old group called Duran Duran?’

-We are fortunate enough to have extremely talented peripatetic teacher who offer private lesson for the flute, clarinet and violin.
+We are fortunate enough to have extremely talented peripatetic teachers who offer private lessons for the flute, clarinet and violin.
 They have the amazing ability to make new players sound professional, so ear plugs are not needed.
 They also hold a concert at the end of the year so that children can show off their new skills.

 How we teach music

-Our main scheme is ‘Music Express’ and online resources and Apps are also used.
+Our BPJS Music curriculum ensures a broad and balanced approach that builds on expectations of the National Curriculum (2014).
+The main scheme is ‘Music Express’ with support from online resources and apps.
 Children will gain skills in reading, evaluating and performing a variety of music.